 15 June 2018

-The School of Earth and Ocean Sciences has been awarded bronze status in the National Union of Students’ Green Impact scheme for its office spaces and laboratories.
+The School of Earth and Environmental Sciences has been awarded bronze status in the National Union of Students’ Green Impact scheme for its office spaces and laboratories.

 The Green Impact scheme aims to bring together students and staff to green campuses, curriculums and communities to modify behaviours and make meaningful sustainable changes.